NVIDIA/enroot/doc/cmd/start.md

 with the exception that fstab fields are colon-separated.

 The `--net` option runs the container in a new network namespace with only the loopback interface available.

+The `--uts` option runs the container in a new UTS namespace.
+The hostname is inherited from the host at startup; processes inside the container may change it without affecting the host.

 ### Configuration script